Minnesota Divorce Mediation

 • Cover case set up

 This administrative fee is almost 1 to 4 times the hourly fee.
-When the agreement to mediate is signed by the divorcing couple, the administrative fee is to be paid.
+When the agreement to mediate is signed by the divorcing couples, the administrative fee is to be paid.

-All the expenses related to mediation are divided amongst the couple or disbursed from the joint assets.
-As per the Standards of Practice of the Association for Conflict Resolution, it is the foremost duty of the mediator to offer mediation services at a decreased rate for families having low income.
+All the expenses are divided amongst the couple or disbursed from the joint assets.
+As per the Standards of Practice of the Association for Conflict Resolution, it is the foremost duty of the mediator to offer services at a decreased rate for families having low income.

-Neutral experts like appraisers also charge fees which should be paid by the divorcing couple to these experts directly.
+Neutral experts like appraisers also charge fees which should be paid by the divorcing couples to these experts directly.

 Power of the divorcing couple

 In case of all divorcing couples, there are differences in power.
-Each member of this couple is unaware of their own power and how it affects the other member.
-Also, each member feels that the other member is potent while self has no power.
+Generally spouses are unaware of their own power.
+Also, each member feels that the other member is potent while they themselves have no power.
 If the mode of application of power is negative, this is a destructive process and the mediator has to interfere to learn what motivates this negative power and how it can be altered.
-The objective of mediation is to empower the divorcing couple to reach a fair outcome.
+The objective of mediation is to empower the divorcing couples to reach a fair outcome.

 Divorce Papers